Dzhango/RecipeHunter/admin/meetings/meeting-week10-TA.md

    8. Treat it as the signals for contribution
    9. Out and due on Dec 8th
    10. Sooner get it done, quicker people can get clearified, get feedback and fix issues.
 9. LightHouse performance testing
    1. Two modes: Desktop / Mobile
    2. Try to get accessibility to green
    3. Fix easy problems
 10. Cross Browser Testing
    1. Lambdatest
    2. Browser stack
-       1. Simulate website across browser
+      1. Simulate site across browser
       2. Different version of browser
       3. Fairly easy to do
       4. Very likely bad results
    3. Treat it as diversities of testing besides unit testing to differientiate yourselves with your classmates
 11. Next meeting will be the last offical meeting, Wednesday at 2:00pm.
 More meeting is optional if needs some concrete feedback at the last week

 ### Task assigned